aabdullahsayed/Machine-Learning/20_Terms/README.md

 * This can save upwards of 75% of your system memory requirements during inference time, significantly reducing the hardware cost of running AI models in a production environment.

 ***

-### Summary
-Mastering these 20 foundational terms will shield you from the marketing hype and enable you to build, maintain, and articulate clean AI application architectures with your team.

 ```